- Fully hosted, so you won’t have to worry about server maintenance and costs

 Bigcommerce offers really nice e-commerce store management features (including product management, order fulfilment, online payments, coupons, analytics, etc.), good-looking designs, and countless customization features.

 However, will Bigcommerce be the right solution for you and your business specifically?
 Or maybe there are better alternatives?
 Let’s find out!
 Here’s our review:

-This Bigcommerce review has been updated for 2017, and reflects all of the new features currently available with the platform.
 Here, I discuss the ins and outs of using Bigcommerce, review the pros and cons, and give you a quick how-to on the most important features.
 I also talk about the pricing and compare Bigcommerce to competing e-commerce platforms.